rskew/lindenmayer/readme.md

 ![Quadtree with some funky rules](https://github.com/rskew/lindenmayer/raw/master/quadtree.png)

 The houses example runs an HTTP server and serves an SVG to your browser.
-Run the swipl top level, load the 'app.pl' file by entering `[app].`, enter `?- start_server.` (optionally pass the port number as `start_server(PortNumber).`), then open `localhost:9987` in your browser (or whatever port number you passed in).
+Run the swipl top level, load the 'app.pl' file by entering `?- [app].`, enter `?- start_server.` (optionally pass the port number as `start_server(PortNumber).`), then open `localhost:9987` in your browser (or whatever port number you passed in).

 ![Cityscape](https://github.com/rskew/lindenmayer/raw/master/houses.png)